awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 Length Constraints: Minimum length of 2\.
 Maximum length of 5\.

  ** [TargetLanguageCode](#API_TranslateText_ResponseSyntax) **   <a name="Translate-TranslateText-response-TargetLanguageCode"></a>
 The language code for the language of the target text\.
 Type: String
 Length Constraints: Minimum length of 2\.
 Maximum length of 5\.

  ** [TranslatedText](#API_TranslateText_ResponseSyntax) **   <a name="Translate-TranslateText-response-TranslatedText"></a>
-The the translated text\.
-The maximum length of this text is 5kb\.
+The translated text\.
 Type: String
 Length Constraints: Maximum length of 10000\.
 Pattern: `[\P{M}\p{M}]{0,10000}`